-Column A: In Column A, assign a number (beginning with 1 and numbering sequentially) to all FTEs that are unitary for apportionment purposes with the taxpayer.
+Column A: Assign a number (beginning with 1 and numbering sequentially) to all FTEs that are unitary for apportionment purposes with the taxpayer.
 This same number must also be used in Columns F and K when referencing the same FTE.
 (If using multiple copies of the form the subsequent forms numbering should start with the next sequential number from the previous completed form).